GUIDE

 • Is labor and delivery nursing hard?

-• Labor and delivery nursing can have challenging situations, such as when pregnancy complications occur, but it’s a highly rewarding field.
+• Labor and delivery nursing can have challenging situations, such as pregnancy complications, but it’s highly rewarding.

 • Is a labor and delivery nurse the same as a midwife?

-• No. A Certified Nurse Midwife (CNM) is a Registered Nurse who has gone through a Master’s program to become an Advanced Practice RN.
+• No. A certified nurse midwife (CNM) is a registered nurse who has gone through a master’s program to become an advanced practice registered nurse.

 • How long does it take to become a labor and delivery nurse?

-• It can take 2-4 years to become an RN and it is possible to apply directly to the L&D ward right out of school; some healthcare facilities may require a year or two of med/surg experience, however.
+• Becoming an RN can take 2-4 years, and it is possible to apply directly to the L&D ward right out of school.
+However, some healthcare facilities may require a year or two of medical or surgical experience.

 • What personality traits are needed to be a labor and delivery nurse?

-• Labor and delivery nurses need to have the ability to pivot quickly, manage time effectively, communicate, handle high-stress situations, express empathy, and work well with doctors, patients, and families.
+• Labor and delivery nurses must be able to pivot quickly, manage time effectively, communicate, handle high-stress situations, express empathy, and work well with doctors, patients, and families.
 A passion for pregnancy is also helpful for L&D nurses.

 Find Nursing Programs